David Tennant: 2005–2010

-While playing the Doctor, Tennant was also in the early December 2005 ITV drama Secret Smile.
-His performance as Jimmy Porter in Look Back in Anger at the Theatre Royal, Bath, and Lyceum Theatre, Edinburgh, was recorded by the National Video Archive of Performance for the Victoria and Albert Museum Theatre Collection.
+Tennant appeared in the ITV drama Secret Smile in December 2005.
+He appeared onstage as Jimmy Porter in Look Back in Anger at the Theatre Royal, Bath, and Lyceum Theatre, Edinburgh.
 He revived this performance for the anniversary of the Royal Court Theatre in a rehearsed reading.
-In January 2006, he took a one-day break from shooting Doctor Who to play Richard Hoggart in a dramatisation of the 1960 Lady Chatterley's Lover obscenity trial, The Chatterley Affair.
-The play was written by Andrew Davies and directed by Doctor Whos James Hawes for the digital television channel BBC Four.
-Hoggart's son, Simon, praised Tennant's performance in The Guardian newspaper.
+Tennant played Richard Hoggart in a dramatisation of the 1960 Lady Chatterley's Lover obscenity trial, The Chatterley Affair.
+The play was written by Andrew Davies and directed by James Hawes for the digital television channel BBC Four.